cs3216/cs3216.github.io/assignments/facebook/index.md

 **For the final submission**, please make sure your Git repository contains the following:

+1. Place the `README.md` file in the root directory.
+Bitbucket will automatically render it on your repository’s front page.
+You may wish to style it using any of the supported markup languages.
-1. A `README.md` file containing the matriculation number and name for each member of your group.
-Also list contributions made by each members.
-Make sure that your application name is clearly written in the `README.md` file.
-You may also provide a list of changes that you have made to your original idea submitted in the mid-assignment submission.
+    The file should contain the list of group members, including matriculation numbers, name and a description of the contributions of each member to the assignment.
+Include the URL to your application, i.e. your application must be accessible online somewhere.
+Make sure that your application name is clearly written in the `README` file.

 2. A write-up, `group-<number>-milestones.pdf` containing
     your answers to all compulsory milestones that require